vthriller/stm32f103x8-clock-solver/README.md

 ...

 Oscillators:
-  --hse FREQ            restrict HSE (use 0 to avoid external oscillator) --lse {0,1}           restrict LSE (0 to avoid it, 1 to enforce its presence)
+  --hse FREQ            enforce presence of HSE (use ".." to accept any valid frequency) --lse                 enforce presence of LSE

 Peripherals:
   --adc FREQ            restrict ADCCLK